 Distance, Round Trip: 3.6km

-The last 1km of the access road is very rough, so you may want to park at the junction.
+The road is good for a 2WD low clearance vehicle until the very rough final 1km, so you may want to park at the signed junction.
 We started up the last 1km and encountered mud, a deep puddle, and then some very rough rocks and thought “nope!” and backed down despite being in 4WD.
 If you do attempt the road, know that there is an impassable washout about 800m up so you won’t get to park at the overgrown trailhead anyways.

 Parked at the junction like us?
 Add another 2.5km round trip and +122m elevation to the day’s tally!